5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/Setting_ASPM_Operating_Mode/README.md

 ### Method 2: Using SSDT Patches
 An SSDT patch can also set the ASPM working mode.
 For example, set a device ASPM to L1 mode, see the example.

-- The patch principle is the same as for `Disabling PCI Devices`, so please refer to [it](https://github.com/5T33Z0/OC-Little-Translated/tree/main/02_Disabling_Devices/Disabling_PCI_Devices).
+- The patch principle is the same as for [Disabling PCI Devices](https://github.com/5T33Z0/OC-Little-Translated/tree/main/02_Disabling_Devices/Disabling_PCI_Devices).
 - Example: ***SSDT-PCI0.RPXX-ASPM***:

 ```swift